MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Increasingly, boards and CEOs are demanding hard empirical evidence that proposed marketing expenditures will yield greater profitability.

+Measuring marketing effectiveness sharpens the business goals and adds transparency to planning and performance assessment.

 By focusing on ROMI, managers can not only empirically measure the marketing effectiveness of their assets, but can also compare the pay-offs from competing alternatives and make more informed decisions.

 Why does Marketing struggle so much to demonstrate it's financial returns / impact on financial outcomes?